isystem-io/wireguard-docs/docs/en/README.md

 The following is the detailed 6 steps instruction for non-IT people to deploy free* [VPN service](https://ru.bmstu.wiki/VPN_(Virtual_Private_Network)) upon [Wireguard](https://www.wireguard.com/) technology in [Amazon Web Services (AWS) cloud infrastructure](https://aws.amazon.com/ru/), using a 12 months free account, on an Instance (virtual machine) run by Ubuntu Server 18.04 LTS.

+I tried to make this walkthrough as friendly as possible to people far from IT.
+The only thing required is assiduity in repeating the steps described below.

 ::: tip Note
 * AWS offers [free usage tier](https://aws.amazon.com/ru/free/faqs/) for a period of 12 months limited to 15 GB of traffic monthly.
 :::